Svalbard and Jan Mayen: Jan Mayen

 Jan Mayen is a volcanic island in the Arctic Ocean located at the border of the Norwegian Sea and the Greenland Sea.
 The single island covers an area of 377 km2 and is dominated by the 2277 m tall Beerenberg volcano.
 The island's only population is a combined military and meteorological outpost that operated a LORAN-C transmitter at Olonkinbyen.
 The Norwegian Meteorological Institute annexed the island for Norway in 1922.
 On 27 February 1930, the island was made de jure a part of the Kingdom of Norway.
 Since 1994, the island has been administered by the County Governor of Nordland, with some authority delegated to the station commander.
 Before 1994, the Governor of Svalbard administered Jan Mayen.

+In popular culture and commerce

+Several commercial brands have drawn inspiration from the names of Svalbard and Jan Mayen.
+The Italian clothing company Jan Mayen, for example, takes its name from the island.
+Similarly, the Norwegian dietary supplement brand Bard Mayen derives its name from Svalbard and Jan Mayen, which the company states was chosen to reflect associations with Arctic nature and northern Norway.
+These uses illustrate how the territories’ names are employed in commerce and culture beyond their geographic significance, often symbolizing remoteness and Arctic identity.

 Application

 The ISO designation is congruent with an equivalent United Nations Statistics Division category and users of these classification systems may in some cases report separately for "Svalbard and Jan Mayen Islands" instead of rolling up this information into the "Norway" category.
 Neither Svalbard nor Jan Mayen have their own flag or coat of arms, and the flag of Norway is used for both of them, both alone and as a group.

 An attempt to change the ISO code to just "Svalbard" has previously failed because of opposition from the Norwegian Ministry of Foreign Affairs.
 However, for statistics use within population and trade, "Svalbard and Jan Mayen" essentially means just "Svalbard".